Contact Joel Garfinkle now to book a leadership training program for your employees.

 Training to build leadership skills within an organization does not end when the speaker leaves.
 The speaker’s job is to provide powerful motivational tools and tips to help build better leaders; your job is to make sure the practices learned are implemented.
 Hosting sequel trainings, asking for feedback, and holding managers accountable are a few ways to follow up after the training session concludes.

-Evaluating the pros and cons of a motivational coach you’re considering?
-Follow these Ten Commandments and you’ll be sure to find a leadership training and coaching program to lead your people to leadership training heaven.
+Evaluating the pros and cons of hiring a motivational coach?
+When you choose wisely, it’s an investment that will pay itself off many times over.
+Follow these Ten Commandments, and your leadership training and coaching program will lead your people to the promised land of leadership excellence.

 This article may be reprinted or forwarded to colleagues and friends as long as the above copyright notice and contact information is attached in its entirety.
 If you reprint this article, please advise us that you have done so and forward a copy of the article, or a link to the web page where the article can be viewed, to Joel Garfinkle.